cooper/wikifier/doc/configuration.md

     @root.page:     [@root.wiki]/page;
     @root.image:    [@root.wiki]/images;

-If you are using Wikifier::Wiki (or a wiki server) in conjunction with [`image.enable.cache`](#imageenablecache) and [`image.enable.pregeneration`](#imageenablepregeneration), you should set root.image to wherever your cache directory can be found on the HTTP root.
+If you are using Wikifier::Wiki (or a wikiserver) in conjunction with [`image.enable.cache`](#imageenablecache) and [`image.enable.pregeneration`](#imageenablepregeneration), you should set root.image to wherever your cache directory can be found on the HTTP root.
 This is where generated images are cached, and full-sized images are symbolically linked to.
 This allows the web server to deliver images directly, which is certainly most efficient.

+If you specify `root.file`, the entire wiki directory (as specified by [`dir.wiki`](#dirwiki)) will be indexed by the web server at this path.
+Note that this will likely expose your wiki configuration.

 ### dir